mjpancake/mjpancake.github.io/docs/cpp.md

 - This guide is basically a strict constraint.
   However, in rare cases,
-  the rules can be partially broken when things become weird under such rules.
+  the rules can be partially broken when styling become weird under such rules.
 - This guide only regulates newly added code.
   Old code can be re-formatted when convenient.
 - This guide may be updated with a notification in the Gitter room.